Mandrake the Magician: Comic books

 Mandrake had a prominent role in Magic Comics, a compilation of newspaper comic strip reprints published by David McKay Company from 1939 to 1949.
 Mandrake was the cover star for issues nos.
 8 through 24.
 Beginning with issue no. 25, an illustration of Mandrake became part of the magazine's logo.

 Dell Comics published a Mandrake the Magician issue in its Four Color comic book series with various main characters.
 The Mandrake issue, no. 752, featured original stories by Stan Campell and written by Paul Newman.

 In 1966–67, King Comics published ten issues of a Mandrake the Magician comic book.
 Most of the stories were remakes of past newspaper strip stories and featured art by André LeBlanc, Ray Bailey and others.
 Mandrake stories also ran as backup features in other King titles.

 Italian publisher Fratelli Spada produced a considerable amount of original Mandrake comic-book stories in the 1960s and 1970s.
 A few were also published in the American Mandrake comic book mentioned above.

 Marvel released a Mandrake mini-series in 1995, written by Mike W. Barr with painted art by Rob Ortaleza.
 However, only two of three planned issues were published.

 Mandrake has also enjoyed great success in comic books published in Britain, Australia, Brazil, India, France, Spain, Italy, Yugoslavia, Germany, Norway, Denmark, Finland, Turkey, and Sweden.
 Although, in the Nordic countries, it was most often a backup feature in The Phantom comic books.
 As well, Mandrake is popular in India through Indrajal Comics.

 Mandrake is featured together with the Phantom in The Phantom Annual #2, written by Mike Bullock and Kevin Grevioux and published by Moonstone Books.

 In 2013, Dynamite Entertainment launched a mini-series, Kings Watch, in which, much like Defenders of the Earth, Mandrake and Lothar teamed up with the Phantom, Flash Gordon, Dale Arden, and Hans Zarkov.
 The series pitted the six characters against the Cobra and Ming the Merciless.
 This was followed by a Mandrake solo comic, written by Roger Langridge and drawn by Jeremy Treece, as part of Dynamite's King: Dynamite series.

 In July 2020, King Features Syndicate, Red 5 Comics, and StoneBot Studios announced the series Legacy of Mandrake the Magician, written by Erica Schultz and drawn by Diego Giribaldi, Juan Pablo Massa, and Moncho Bunge.
 The series tells the story of teenage magic apprentice Mandragora Constanza Terrado Paz, known more simply as "Mandy" Paz.
 Mandy's mother is a fortune teller and they live in a building owned by Mandrake the Magician, whom Mandy's mother knows personally.
 Mandy's best friend is LJ, the teenage son of Lothar.
 While investigating Mandrake's storage room, Mandy discovers a magic mirror containing the spirit of a magician called Alruin, who then begins the girl's training in magic.

+In 2024, Mad Cave Studios published a new Flash Gordon comic book, a trade paperback of Marvel's Defenders of the Earth series and launched a new series of the team.